 Pray together.
 Praise God for His sovereign rule.
 Thank Him for providing all of your needs, especially our greatest need—salvation in Jesus.
 Confess taking His goodness for granted.
 Ask for minds and hearts that daily remember His goodness, mercy, and kindness, and eagerly submit to His righteous ways.

 Apply the Truth This Week:

 This week, look for opportunities to remind your children of the truths learned.
-Ask: How does God want us to think about this situation?
+Consider taping a large piece of paper in a prominent place and have every member of the family write (or draw) about new mercies received from God that day.
+Ask: How have we seen the goodness, mercy, kindness, and love of God today?
+How does God want us to think about this situation?
 What does His Word say?
 How should our hearts respond—what feelings and desires does God command?
 What does God call us to do?
-How can we bring this concern or fear to our heavenly Father in prayer?

 Optional Activity Pages: